FaultyTwo/IC8255A-arduino-lib/README.md

 ```C
 int read(char port);
 ```
-Read a value from a 8255A port.
+Read a byte data from a 8255A port.

 ```C
 int read_c(bool upper);